 - Vanilla extract

-The sugar you use can be regular granulated white sugar or organic cane sugar.
+This recipe is made with simple ingredients.
+You can use regular granulated white sugar or organic cane sugar.
 The organic has the natural flavors of sugarcane and is much less processed.

 How To Make Vanilla Syrup for Coffee